McBenny/test-react-boilerplate/features.md

 - [X] I want to be able to delete a game (via popup confirmation)
 - [X] Enlarge the timeout count down, maybe use a digital clock font
 - [X] Be able to duplicate a game, with or without the events (keeping teams and players)
+- [X] Display the number of games on the home page

 ##REFACTORING
 - [X] Optimise settings page to avoid repetition between A and B teams.